Retired for 50 years, Nebraska’s storied Omaha Coupe returns to the streets

 In 2019, Morgan found an unchopped Ford coupe.
 This car had solid floors and was missing its doors, but the cowl was intact; there was enough left to start a project to clone the coupe of Secora’s dreams.
 Would Secora still make the trade?

 By the 2000-teens, additional period photos of the Omaha Coupe had surfaced on various forums online.
 On a whim, Secora asked Morgan if he knew about it.
-Not only did Morgan knew about the Omaha racer, but for the last six years, he’d been talking to the family that owned it.
+Not only did Morgan know about the Omaha racer, but for the last six years, he’d been talking to the family that owned it.
 Morgan was eager to buy it but, if he ever persuaded the Powers to give up the car, he’d be willing to sell.

 “Well, I’m your buyer,” Secora told him.
 He explained to Morgan his decades-long search for the car.
 The two teamed up.
 Secora told the Omaha Coupe’s family his story and made a case that he’d give the car the treatment it deserved.